KomputeProject/kompute/README.md

 1. Create and initialise a set of data tensors for processing
 2. Run compute shader synchronously
-3. Create managed sequence to submit batch operations to the CPU
-4. Map data back to host by running operation
+3. Map data back to host by running operation

 View the [extended version](#your-first-kompute-extended) or [more examples](https://kompute.cc/overview/advanced-examples.html#simple-examples).